The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Third minimal configuration and proof of Theorem ( )

 \medbreak

-\textit{Case 2.4.
-If $c=2$, $d\leq 2m-1$ and the $P_i$'s are not coplanar,} then there exists a hyperplane $H$ containing at least $3$ of the $P_i$'s and avoiding at least $1$ of them.
+\textbf{Case 2.4.
+If $\mathbf{c=2}$, $\mathbf{d\leq 2m-1}$ and the $P_i$'s are not coplanar,} then there exists a hyperplane $H$ containing at least $3$ of the $P_i$'s and avoiding at least $1$ of them.
 Let $h\geq 3$ be the number of $P_i$'s contained in $H$.
-From Lemma \ref{indmin}, the points out of $H$ are minimally $(m-1)$--linked and, as in the previous case, the induction hypothesis yields
+From Lemma \ref{indmin}, the points out of $H$ are $(m-1)$--linked.
+Moreover, by assumption, no $m+1$ of them are collinear and no $2m$ of them lie on a plane conic.
+By induction, we get

 \medbreak

 From now on, the $P_i$'s are assumed to be coplanar.
 Therefore, we always have $d\geq 5$.

 \medbreak